Zafar Khan (Delhi Sultanate): Death at the Battle of Kili

 In 1299, a Mongol army from Chagatai Khanate, led by prince Qutlugh Khwaja, invaded the Delhi Sultanate.
 As the governor of Samana, Zafar Khan challenged them to a battle as they passed through Punjab, but Qutlugh Khwaja refused the offer, declaring that "kings only fight kings".
 He asked Zafar to fight under the banner of his master Alauddin at Delhi.

 The Mongols encamped at Kili near Delhi, and Alauddin personally led a force against the invaders.
 Zafar Khan was given charge of the Delhi army's right wing, which was supported by Hindu warriors.
 He was one of the five lead commanders of the Delhi army; the other four being Alauddin, Nusrat Khan, Akat Khan, and Ulugh Khan.

 Alauddin's strategy was to delay the battle, as he was expecting reinforcements to arrive from his provincial armies, and hoped that scarcity of provisions would ultimately force the Mongols to retreat.
 He asked his generals not to make a move without his orders, but Zafar Khan disregarded these instructions, and attacked one of the Mongol contingents.
 The Mongols feigned retreat, tricking Zafar Khan and his cavalry into following them to an isolated location.
 After covering approximately 55 kilometers, Zafar Khan realized that his infantry had been left behind, and he had only 1,000 horsemen left with him.
 Another Mongol contingent blocked his return to the Delhi camp.

 Finding themselves in a tough situation, Zafar Khan and his companions determined that a return to the Delhi camp was not possible, and even if it happened, Alauddin would punish them for disobedience and cowardice.
 Therefore, they decided to die fighting.
-According to Ziauddin Barani's Tarikh-i-Firuz Shahi, Qutlugh Khwaja offered Zafar Khan an opportunity to surrender, promising to give him a bigger position at the Chagatai court than he held at the Delhi court.
+According to Ziauddin Barani's Tarikh-i-Firuz Shahi, Qutlugh Khwaja offered Zafar Khan an opportunity to surrender, promising to give him a bigger position at the Chagatai court than the one he held at the Delhi court.
 But Zafar Khan refused this offer.

-According to the 14th century chronicler Isami, Zafar Khan and his companions managed to kill 5,000 Mongols, while losing only 800.
+According to the 14th century chronicler Isami, Zafar Khan and his companions managed to kill 5,000 Mongols, while losing only 800 men.
 After this, Zafar Khan put up a last stand with his 200 surviving soldiers.
 After his horse was cut down, he fought on foot, and engaged in a hand-to-hand combat with the Mongol commander Hijlak.
 He was killed by an arrow that bypassed his armour and pierced his heart.

 The Mongols ultimately decided to retreat after two days, without any further action on the battlefield.
 Barani states that the Mongols retreated because of the terror that Zafar Khan's attack had caused among them.
 According to him, whenever their horses refused to drink water, the Mongols would ask them if they had seen Zafar Khan.
 The actual reason for the Mongol retreat seems to be that Qutlugh Khwaja was seriously wounded in action.